COMP2521UNSW/sanitisers-guide/glossary/runtime/README.md

 Typically, this error comes along with a [SEGV on unknown address](../SEGV-unknown-address), or [stack-buffer-overflow](../stack-buffer-overflow) error, so see the explanations and examples there for more information on debugging.

 **Note**: If the index in the error message is `-1094795586` then this is definitely an uninitialised value, since this is the default value used for uninitialised values.
+If you aren't already using it, switching to MemorySanitizer may be useful for debugging this.
 See an example [here](../SEGV-unknown-address/uninitialised-idx).

 ## integer overflow
 Due to how integers are represented and stored as a fixed width binary number, the numbers that can be represented as an integer is limited to some range.
 For example, the `int` type in C is a 32-bit signed integer, so all `int` values must be in the range [-2147483648, 2147483647] (which is [-(2^31), 2^31 - 1]).